The Renters’ Rights Bill, which includes plans to ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

 Here are three things you can start doing now to get ahead of the game:

-- Familiarise yourself with the bill – the proposed changes to tenancy laws have been described as the biggest for a new generation.
+- Familiarise yourself with the legislation – the incoming changes to tenancy laws have been described as the biggest for a new generation.
 That’s why it’s so important that landlords take the time to read through the bill in detail to understand their new obligations

 - Review your tenancy agreement – one of the biggest changes will be the move from fixed term to periodic tenancies.
 Most landlords will need to make changes to their standard tenancy agreements to reflect the new rules.
 Speak to a tenancy law expert if you’re not sure of anything